 Looking for easy finger food recipes for a crowd?
-This white chili cheese dip is perfect for entertaining, baked in a skillet covered in gooey Tillamook cheese.
+This Mexican cheese dip recipe is perfect for entertaining, baked in a skillet covered in gooey Tillamook cheese.

 This post was created in partnership with Tillamook.
 All opinions are our own.